Prior to 2008, I have recommended cod liver oil as a dietary supplement to support healthy vitamin D levels.

 Other research is now showing a connection between high levels of vitamin A and osteoporosis.
 In fact many Scandinavian countries that regularly supplement with cod liver oil have rampant osteoporosis even though they are getting adequate amounts of oral vitamin D.

-This may also be related to the fact that high doses of vitamin D need to be taken with vitamin K2 (not K1) as they effectively balance each other's toxicities.
-So this may have been another factor.
+This may also be related to the fact that high doses of vitamin D need to be taken with vitamin K2 (not K1).

 Dr. John Cannell, head of the Vitamin D Council, along with 15 other researchers, recently released an article “Cod Liver Oil, Vitamin A Toxicity, Frequent Respiratory Infections, and the Vitamin D Deficiency Epidemic" in the November issue of Annals of Otology, Rhinology and Laryngology.